WessonX/BLEAidNetConfig/readme.md

 ## Usage

-+ For centenral(i.e the front-end webPage),visit our website, or deploy the folder /ble-central into your own server.
++ For centenral(i.e the front-end webPage),visit our website https://test1.mcurobot.com/, or deploy the folder /ble-central into your own server.

 +  For peripheral(i.e your device), download the folder /peripheral  into your device.